 Flooded suction pumps maintain a prime.
 When the pump’s operating mode is switched from off to on there is no delay in the fluid exiting the discharge port of the pump; fluid exiting the discharge happens immediately.
 Pumps that are not in a flooded suction application require an undetermined amount of time to prime the pump with fluid and then discharge the fluid through the discharge of the pump.
 Flooded suction pumps should always be fitted with a valve before the inlet of the pump so that the fluid coming from the flood suction source can be closed when the pump is not in use.

 What is a Flooded Suction Pump?

-As the name suggests, a flooded suction pump is designed to work by being gravity fed fluid, thus not requiring a vacuum pump for priming.
-Flooded suction pumps consist of a pump and motor, mounted outside of the liquid to be pumped or processed.
-These setups usually involve an electrically driven pump with a variable frequency drive (VFD) or a soft-start.
+A flooded suction pump is designed to work by being gravity-fed the fluid that is to be pumped.
+This type of pump does not require a method of priming the fluid.
+There are numerous types of flooded suction pumps.
+A flood suction pump application is unlike a submersible pump application.
+In a flooded suction pump application, the pump and the pump motor are located outside of the fluid to be pumped.
+Whereas, in a submersible pump application the pump and the pump motor are located inside of the fluid that is to be pumped.
+In flooded suction pump applications it is common that electrically driven pumps with a variable frequency drive (VFD) or soft-start are used.
 A VFD makes sure that the pump startup is monitored correctly and can also monitor the speed or rpm of the pump in order to control the flow and pressure of the pump.
-A less common power source for a flooded suction pump is a direct drive diesel driven pump.
+A less common power source for a flooded suction pump is a direct drive diesel-driven pump.
 This can be found in outside hopper pump applications for sand and gravel pumping, mining, drilling mud pumping, etc.

 Advantages and Disadvantages of Flooded Suction Pumps